Back to SRL Storymaker Resource Library

 CHOOSE A FOCUS

-2. Changed/renamed: produce a story about something in your community (a school building, road, river/creek, ect.) that has been renamed recently.
-A 2022 analysis by USA Today found 82 schools across the U.S. had been renamed in the wake of the racial justice protests in 2020, following George Floyd’s murder.
+2. Changed/renamed: produce a story about something in your community (a school building, road, river/creek, etc.) that has been renamed recently.

 3. Forgotten history: who is left out of public spaces and monuments?
 Produce a story about a historical event, a group, or individual(s) from your community that have not been historically recognized for their contributions.